jjuback/epistrophy/README.md

 `App.js` | The main page of the app.
 Displays a list of artists or the selected album, if any.
 `Artists.js` | A scrollable list of artists.
 Clicking an artist reveals their available albums.
 `Album.js` | Displays the tracks for the selected album.
 Includes an audio control for playback.
-`data.js` | The result of running the `update-manifest` script.
+`data.js` | Output from the `update-manifest` script.
 Contains an array for each storage container (genre).
-`index.json` | Used by the `update-manifest` script to implement sorting and formatted display names for artists.
+`index.json` | Used by the `update-manifest` script to sort and format display names for artists.